 He joined Indiana University School of Medicine in 2012 as the executive field director of the AMPATH (Academic Model Providing Access to Healthcare) Consortium and was based full time in Eldoret, Kenya during his seven years in this role.
 During this time he worked closely with Kenyan program leadership to make strategic investments and policy decisions while also providing service to inpatients on the medical wards at Moi Teaching and Referral Hospital and outpatients in the HIV clinics and HIV resistance clinics.
 When in Indianapolis, he cared for patients at Eskenazi Hospital.

 His areas of interest include program development and health systems strengthening in resource-poor settings, clinical and operational research in tuberculosis and HIV, global health training and education, and antimicrobial stewardship and infection control.

-Dr. Gardner and his wife, Jessica, have three children and plan to relocate to central Indiana in spring 2020.
+Dr. Gardner and his wife, Jessica, have three children.

 During the COVID-19 pandemic, Dr. Gardner is the director of contact tracing for the IU Medical Response Team.